occupational disease lawyer

 Diseases or medical conditions that are caused by an accident or exposure at work are called “occupational diseases,” and under some circumstances can be compensable.

-Types of Disease Claims in North Carolina
+Types of Occupational Disease Claims Filed with the North Carolina Industrial Commission

 The most common occupational diseases are specifically enumerated in the North Carolina Workers’ Compensation Act, and include: